inukakannangara/Kerr-Newman-Blackhole-Ray-Tracer/README.md

-Renders an accurate picture of what a kerr-newman blackhole would look like.
+Renders an accurate picture of what a Kerr-Newman blackhole would look like.

 Use WASD to move around.
 Hold right mouse button while moving mouse to look around.

 <img width="1289" height="906" alt="Screenshot 2025-07-23 210453" src="https://github.com/user-attachments/assets/4a634136-8cbd-41f4-aa7c-6cb2a854d946" />